nate-fidalgo/MathComputations/Topology/CombinatoricTopology/Readme.md

 Cool combinatorical topology or topological graph theory calculations for map coloring
 <br>
-If you run it you will see the first 50 solutions to the map coloring for surface of genus 0 thru 49
+If you run it you will see the first 50 solutions to the map coloring for surface of genus 0 thru 49 as well as the euler characteristic associated to the genus
 <br>
 <pre>
 <code>